TLC-Plus: A Study to Evaluate the Feasibility of an Enhanced Test, Link to Care, Plus Treat Approach for HIV Prevention in the United States

 The Viral Suppression component includes the 39 HIV care sites (20 in the Bronx, NY and 19 in Washington, D.C.).
 Throughout the study duration, approximately 30,000 HIV-positive individuals will be in care, with an estimated 75% (22,500) eligible for ART in the two intervention communities.

-The Prevention for Positives component will be conducted at a total of twelve sites (six in each intervention community) with a total of 1320 patients participating.
+The Prevention for Positives component will be conducted at a total of twelve sites (six in each intervention community) with up to a total of 1320 patients participating.

-The Patient Survey will be administered to all 1320 patients participating in the Prevention for Positives component.
-The Provider Survey will be administered to providers at all participating HIV care sites (39 sites).
+The Patient Survey will be administered to all patients participating in the Prevention for Positives component.
+Providers at all participating HIV care sites will be invited to complete the provider survey.

 Study Duration: The study will take place over 36 months.